Moses Sherman: Arizona – Early Accomplishments

-In 1873, territorial governor Anson P.K.
-Safford offered Sherman a teaching post at the public school in Prescott.
+Fearing he had tuberculosis, for "climate cure" he needed to move West, and was soon offered a public teaching post in Prescott by the territorial governor Anson P.K.
+Safford.
+His family departed New York by ship, crossed at Panama to California, and took wagons to Prescott.
 Here, Sherman initiated the first graded school in Arizona, teaching there from 1874 to 1876.
 In 1876, a new two-story school opened with Sherman as principal.

 He was selected to represent Arizona at the Centennial Exposition in Philadelphia, and returned to Arizona with his sister Lucy, who was also a teacher, and who met and married Eli P. Clark, then serving at the Arizona territorial auditor.
 Clark would become one of Sherman's closest business associates.

 John C. Frémont, then governor of the Arizona Territory, appointed Sherman State Superintendent of Public Instruction in 1879, where, as superintendent, he created the territorial school laws.
 In 1882, after Congress had appropriated land to support public education, Sherman selected the lands which helped to provide for the future University of Arizona.

 He earned the title "General" after his 1883 appointment as Adjutant-General of the Territory of Arizona, in which position he served two terms.
 He would use the honorific "General" for the rest of his life.

 During these years, he was also involved in business affairs.
 Over time, he invested in property in Prescott and built a hotel, The Sherman House.
 He also acquired shares in mines, grazing lands and cattle and, as Prescott and Arizona grew rapidly, he made a good deal of money from his enterprises.